subirghosh77/clg-project/README.md

 •	Technologies / Tools Used : HTML, CSS, JavaScript ,Notepad++ .

-•	Description :

-		i.We upgraded our college website to looks good .
+•	Description : We upgraded our college website to looks good .